acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 For both grips, press-fit the hinge into place.
 Then you'll need to thread the rod through the hinge.
 Start from the bottom.
 I've found it can be a little tight, so make sure that everything is aligned, and push forcefully, but carefully.
 I use the pliers to help get some grip on the rod, and gently tap the last bit into place.

 <div style="text-align:center">
-{% include image-inline.html url="/assets/wr/110/27.jpeg" description="This hole will help keep things in place" %}
+{% include image-inline.html url="/assets/wr/110/27.jpeg" description="Thread the rod into the hinge" %}
-{% include image-inline.html url="/assets/wr/110/28.jpeg" description="Pretty obvious now that you look at it isn't it?" %}
+{% include image-inline.html url="/assets/wr/110/28.jpeg" description="This last little bit is easiest to tap in with a smaller hammer" %}
-{% include image-inline.html url="/assets/wr/110/29.jpeg" description="This hole will help keep things in place" %}
+{% include image-inline.html url="/assets/wr/110/29.jpeg" description="Left grip secured in place" %}
-{% include image-inline.html url="/assets/wr/110/30.jpeg" description="Pretty obvious now that you look at it isn't it?" %}
+{% include image-inline.html url="/assets/wr/110/30.jpeg" description="So ergonomic" %}
 </div>

 You'll notice the right grip has a hole in it.
 This is to optionally fit a shutter release cable to move the shutter to a less awkward place.
 The trade-off here for the moment is that you'll need attach/remove the cable release from the lens every time you collapse or open the camera.